BuZZ-T/lightwait/README.md

 #### Pure push based

-To establish a protocoal which is as simple as possible, the trigger is the only unit initiating updates, there is no way to pull the latest status.
+To establish a protocol which is as simple as possible, the trigger is the only unit initiating updates, there is no way to pull the latest status.
+Also presenters don't offer a listener/callback/observable to register to.

 This has the following consequences: